 Or if you’re into art and culture, November is the perfect month to get cozy in the world-class museums here.

-The Daley Park Ice Skating Ribbon opens November 19, and it’s the coolest ice rink I’ve been to.
-You won’t want to miss it if you visit Chicago in November!
+The Daley Park Ice Skating Ribbon opens the third week in November, and it’s the coolest ice rink I’ve been to.
+You won’t want to miss it if you visit Chicago this month!

 The best way to see Chicago?
 From the water on a 1.5 hour guided architecture cruise…a Chicago tradition since 1935!